Jelte Wicherts

-Jelte Michiel "J.M."
-Wicherts (born September 13, 1976, in Amersfoort) is a Dutch psychologist and a professor in the Tilburg School of Social and Behavioral Sciences at Tilburg University.
+Jelte Michiel Wicherts (born September 13, 1976) is a Dutch psychologist and a professor in the Tilburg School of Social and Behavioral Sciences at Tilburg University.
 His research interests include biases in decision-making, as well as scientific misconduct and reproducibility.
 He has also studied group differences in IQ scores and the Flynn effect.

 Together with van Marcel van Assen he runs the Meta-Research Center at his university.
 Work by the group on Statcheck has been featured in The Guardian.